Ireland take charge in Sri Lanka with highest Test score

 Lorcan Tucker scored a useful 80 while Prabath Jayasuriya, the home hero of the first Test, took five wickets for 174.

-Asitha Fernando and Vishwa Fernando took two wickets each.
+Asitha Fernando and Vishwa Fernando took two wickets each for the home side.

 Ireland only gained Test status in 2017 and have lost all five games in the red-ball format.